The Inward Investment and International Taxation Review: Brazil

 Year in review

-However, one could say that the Brazilian Supreme Court took the lead in terms of tax changes in 2020, as the court has issued important decisions on several tax matters.
+In the same way as in 2020, the Brazilian Supreme Court has continued to lead the tax updates in 2021, as the court has issued important decisions on several tax matters.
 The main cases decided were:

 Outlook and conclusions